copilot-workshops/copilot-terraform/.instructions/workshop organisers.md

 15 mins | A look at Copilot X | Finish off the workshop by demonstrating [Copilot X](https://gh.io/copilotx) - GitHub's vision for the future of Copilot.
 This is a great way to end the workshop and leave attendees excited about the future of Copilot.

 #### Post event survey
 You should also provide a short survey at the end of the workshop to help assess the impact of the workshop and allow you to iterate and learn for future workshop deliveries.
-If you wish, you could copy and edit this [sample survey](https://forms.gle/gq95Y18S4K7M9Jst8) using Google Forms.
+If you wish, you could recreate this [sample survey](https://forms.gle/gq95Y18S4K7M9Jst8) using Google Forms.

 #### Need help running a workshop?